 Keep a Close Watch on the Eyes

 Once your poodle has come home and has become part of the family, keep a close check on the health of their eyes.
 Poodles are more susceptible to certain eye conditions including progressive retinal atrophy, which tends to appear from 3 to 5 years of age.
 Ingrown eyelashes can occur due to their ridiculously curly coat.
-Should you notice your canine friend rubbing at their eyes, weeping, or a collection of mucus in the corners, it's a good idea to take them into the vet for a quick check.
+Should you notice your canine friend rubbing at their eyes, weeping, or a collection of mucus in the corners, it's a good idea to take them into the vet for a quick check to maintain your poodle's health.
 Many recurring eye conditions can be managed with simple medications when caught early on.